Virginia Tech® home

 Dynamics of Educational Partnerships and Collaborative Networks

 Projects that advance the scholarship and practice of inter-organizational collaboration in pursuit of positive educational outcomes.
-This work strengthens collective, multisector responses to evolving educational, economic, political, and social contexts.
+This work strengthens collective, multi sector responses to evolving educational, economic, political, and social contexts.

 Systemic Change in Youth and Community Education